LTUC/amman-dotnet-401d2/Curriculum/Class11/LAB.md

 	1. Upon posting back to the server, call the `Results` action to redirect to the results view.
 1. Views to generate the home page and search results
 	1. Use a form tag to accept user input
 	1. Use Tag Helpers to help redirect you from results page to the Home page.
+(HINT: the `_ViewImports.cshml` file may be required)
 1. Include HTML/CSS in your final product. **This is required.**
-	1. It doesn't have to be fancy, but make it look nice.
+	1. It doesn't have to be fancy, just make it look nice.
-1. Enable use of Static Files in your website and create a stylesheet and incorporate some creativity into your application.
+1. Enable use of Static Files in your website and create a style sheet and incorporate some creativity into your application.
 1. A model class that contains the following properties(these are the headers of the csv file):

 	```csharp